scto/Life-In-Space/README.md

 # Coinship | LibGDX Jam
-Libgdx "Life in Space" Jam.
+Coinship is a 2D farming/casual game for the LibGDx "Life in Space" Jam.